 I am a devotee of tripods and support equipment made by the American company Really Right Stuff.
 I have used their gear for many years.
 First and foremost it does the job it is designed to do - it holds my cameras and lenses rock-solid.
 It is beautifully built, and as tough as it gets, almost to the point of being 'over-engineered'.
 Secondly, the attention to detail is excellent and with so many of their bits of kit every angle is considered, potential issues predicted and solutions found.

-This is what I use the majority of the time.
+This is what I use the majority of the time

-• Tripod - Really Right Stuff TVC-34L: Versa series 3, 4 sections
+• Tripods - Really Right Stuff TVC-34L & TVC-34: Versa series 3, 4 sections, long legs & Versa series 3, 4 sections

 • Ball and Socket head - Really Right Stuff BH-55 LR with quick-release clamp

 • Gimbal Head - Really Right Stuff FG-02: full gimbal head with cradle clamp